 Slide 30: Triptych

-First, there is a real triptych of choice.
+First, there is an iron triangle of choice.
 A cursor to position between the prediction quality, the response time and the cost of the infrastructure in production.

-That is to say, if we want to have the best quality of prediction we can agree to pay more or lose some response time.
+If we want to have the best quality of prediction we can agree to pay more or lose some response time.

-Conversely, if you want to be able to respond more quickly, you must be able to accept either paying more or losing prediction quality.
+But, if you want to be able to respond more quickly, you must be able to accept either to pay more or to lose prediction quality.

-And conversely, if we want the project to cost less in production, we must either agree to extend the response processing time or reduce the quality of prediction.
+Finally, if we want the project to cost less in production, we must either agree to extend the response processing time or reduce the quality of prediction.

 Slide 31: Find the differences?